 “Loyalty” is something you’ll often hear when you’re one of Jehovah’s Witnesses, along with its synonym “faithfulness,” and other similar words.
-JWs often talk about being loyal to their god, to your marriage and family, and most importantly, to the organization and its leaders .
-Being faithful is stressed for big things and for small things when you’re a JW, and this includes even your thoughts and emotions.
+Jehovah’s Witnesses often talk about being loyal to their god, to your marriage and family, and most importantly, to the organization and its leaders.
+Being faithful is stressed for big things and for small things when you’re a Witness, and this includes even your thoughts and emotions.

-The concept of loyalty and of being faithful is a very good one, and these qualities are often looked for when people date or even when they want to hire employees.
-Since the idea of loyalty is a good one, why would JWs have no business telling their followers that they need to be loyal or faithful?
+The concept of loyalty and of being faithful is a very good one, and since the idea of loyalty is good in of itself, why would Jehovah’s Witnesses have no business telling their followers that they need to be loyal or faithful?

 Understanding Loyalty and Faithfulness